Auxiliary MCMC and particle Gibbs samplers for parallelisable inference in latent dynamical systems: Discussion

 A final remark is concerned with the implementation of the prefix-sum algorithm~\citet{blelloch1989scans} in the JAX library~\citep{jax2018github}.
 At the time of writing this article, the JAX implementation can be considered high-level, by which we mean that the algorithm is implemented in Python~\citep{Rossum2009Python} rather than natively using the CUDA~\citep{cuda} GPU backend.
-This is in contrast to other control flow primitives such as loops and "if-else" branching.
-We do expect that a native implementation of the algorithm, fully GPU-focused would improve the time-performance of the Kalman samplers.
+This is in contrast to other control flow primitives such as ``for loops'' and ``if-else'' branching, and a native implementation of the algorithm, fully GPU-focused would improve the time-performance of the Kalman samplers.

-\section{Individual Contributions}
+\section{Individual contributions}

 The original idea, methodology, implementation, and redaction of the first version of this article are due to Adrien Corenflos.
-Simo S\"arkk\"a contributed the method of Section~\ref{subsec:dnc-sampling} and reviewed the final version of the manuscript.
+Simo S\"arkk\"a contributed the divide-and-conquer sampling method and reviewed the final version of the manuscript.